 Distributed linear algorithms and in particular, averaging iterations that achieve consensus among processors, have a long and rich history.
 The richness comes from the vivid analogies with physical process of diffusion, with Markov chain models, and with the sharp theory of positive matrices developed by Perron and Frobenius.
 What follows is a necessarily incomplete list.
 An early reference on averaging opinions and achieving consensus is [DeGroot, 1974].
 An early reference on the connection between averaging algorithms, the products of stochastic matrices and ergodicity in inhomogeneous Markov chains is [Chatterjee and Seneta, 1977] - the history of inhomogeneous Markov chains being a classic topic since the early 20th century.
 The stochastic setting was investigated in [Cogburn, 1984].
-Load balancing with divisible tasks in parallel computers is discussed in [Cybenko, 1989].
-A comprehensive theory of asynchronous parallel processors implementing distributed gradient methods and time-dependent averaging algorithms is developed in the series of works [Tsitsiklis, 1984, Tsitsiklis et al., 1986, Bertsekas and Tsitsiklis, 1997].
+Load balancing with divisible tasks in parallel computers is discussed in [Cybenko, 1989.
+A comprehensive theory of asynchronous parallel processors implementing distributed gradient methods and time-dependent averaging algorithms is developed in the series of works [Tsitsiklis, 1984, Tsitsiklis et al., 1986, Bertsekas and Tsitsiklis, 1997.
 Much interest for averaging algorithms arose from the influential work on flocking by Jadbabaie et al. [2003].
 Sharp conditions for convergence for the time-dependent setting were obtained in [Moreau, 2005].
 Finally, proper attention to the average consensus problem was given in [Olfati-Saber and Murray, 2004].

-Regarding Theorem 1.58 characterizing the convergence of averaging algorithms defined by sequences of stochastic matrices, we note that (1) the PhD thesis [Tsitsiklis, 1984] established convergence under a strong-connectivity assumption, (2) a sufficient condition was independently re-discovered in [Jadbabaie et al., 2003] adopting a result from [Wolfowitz, 1963], and (3) [Moreau,

-2003, 2005] obtained the necessary and sufficient condition (for uniform convergence in non-degenerate sequences) involving the existence of a uniformly globally reachable node.
-The work in [Moreau, 2003, 2005] is an early reference also for Theorem 1.60; additional related results and a historical discussion appeared in [Blondel et al., 2005, Hendrickx, 2008].
+Regarding Theorem 1.60 characterizing the convergence of averaging algorithms defined by sequences of stochastic matrices, we note that (1) the PhD thesis [Tsitsiklis, 1984] established convergence under a strong-connectivity assumption, (2) a sufficient condition was independently rediscovered in [Jadbabaie et al., 2003] adopting a result from [Wolfowitz, 1963], and (3) [Moreau, 2003, 2005] obtained the necessary and sufficient condition (for uniform convergence in non-degenerate sequences) involving the existence of a uniformly globally reachable node.
+The work in [Moreau, 2003, 2005] is an early reference also for Theorem 1.62; additional related results and a historical discussion appeared in [Blondel et al., 2005, Hendrickx, 2008].
+The estimates of the on convergence factor given in Theorem 1.73 in Section 1.6.3 were proved by Landau and Odlyzko [1981].
+Our treatment of in Section 1.6.4 follows [Martínez et al., 2007a].